RobertoRoos/sawIntuitiveResearchKitWiki/FAQ.md

  * 4 cores minimum, 8 recommended (Intel i7)
  * 4 GB RAM minimum, 8 recommended
  * FireWire
    * A dedicated firewire controller for each chain of controllers - you can hook 8 controllers (16 FPGA/QLA boards) in a single chain so 1 firewire controller is fine for most users.
    * Early dVRK users have tested different cards and the SIIG FireWire adapter NN-E20012-S2 works well (uses a TI chipset)
+   * See also the following document: http://support.presonus.com/hc/en-us/article_attachments/203654243/Compatible_Hardware_List_7-12.pdf.
+Any card from the compatible list should work.
+   * If possible, choose a PCIe card to get better performance.
  * Graphic adapters
    * If you plan to send images to the stereo display, you will need two extra VGA outputs for the standard CRTs or two DVI outputs for the flat panels ([see ISI private Wiki](http://research.intusurg.com/dvrkwiki/index.php?title=DVRK:Topics:StereoViewerLCD))
    * In General Nvidia cards work fine on Linux.
 If you have multiple cards, try to match them (use same model for all cards)
  * Software
    * Ubuntu 12.04, 14.04 or 16.04 (64 bits of course)
    * ROS Hydro or Indigo, Jade might work as well but hasn't been extensively tested

 ## The PSMs aren't moving